percwg/perc-wg/double/draft-ietf-perc-double.md

 # Original Header Block {#ohb}

 The Original Header Block (OHB) contains the original values of any modified RTP header fields.
-In the encryption process, the OHB is appended to the RTP payload.
+In the encryption process, the OHB is included in an SRTP packet as described in (#rtp-operations).
 In the decryption process, the receiving endpoint uses it to reconstruct the original RTP header, so that it can pass the proper AAD value to the inner transform.

 The OHB can reflect modifications to the following fields in an RTP header: the payload type, the sequence number, and the marker bit.
 All other fields in the